akaivola/export-authenticator-plus-db/README.md

-# Encrypted SQLite Database Exporter
+# SQLCipher Encrypted SQLite Database Exporter

+This scripts is inspired by the thread on the apple discussions: [https://discussions.apple.com/thread/254567411](Authenticator plus missing in my region).

 This script exports TOTP entries from an encrypted SQLite database (created by Authenticator Plus or a similar app) to individual OTPAuth URIs and ASCII QR codes.